-There are five parks located in Houston County.
+There are seven parks located in Houston County.

 Betsy Ligon Park

 A beautiful park located in downtown Erin.
 A scenic, tree lined, walking trail has been made to follow the old railroad tracks.
 There are benches and water fountains along the way.
 At the heart of the park are restroom facilities, picnic tables and playground equipment for the children.
 Under the pavilion are plaques to commemorate those that worked on the railroads.
 A Boxcar and Caboose have been restored and are on display.
-Many of the community’s events are held here.
-The Relay for Life, Toys for Tots, Irish Day Events, 4th of July Celebrations, Lighting of the Town Christmas Tree and others are all centered here.
+Many community’s events are held here.

 Danville Park and Recreation Area

 Nestled in the corner of Midway Drive and Rocky Hollow, the Hensley-Midway Park has a small ball field, picnic pavilion, two basketball courts, and playground equipment for younger children, sidewalks and restroom facilities.
 It is enhanced with beautiful trees and ample shade.
-It is located where the W. H. Hensley School was situated form 1925-1965.
-Originally Hensley School was grade one through eighth.
-Later when grades nine and ten were added, the school name changed to Hensley Jr. High school.
+It is located where the W. H. Hensley School was situated from 1925-1965.
+Originally the Hensley School was grade one through eighth.
+Later when grades nine and ten were added, the school name changed to Hensley Jr. High School.

 Herb Gould Veterans Park